riot-ci/RIOT/examples/dtls-echo/README.md

 ## Handling the static memory allocation

-TinyDTLS for RIOT O.S. is using the `sys/memarray` module and therefore there are certain limits.
-Said resources are defined in `tinydtls/platform-specific/riot_boards.h`, but can be overwritten at compilation time.
+TinyDTLS for RIOT is using the `sys/memarray` module and therefore there are certain limits.
+Said resources are defined in `tinydtls/platform-specific/riot_boards.h`, but can be overwritten at compile time.
 Their default values are considered for having two DTLS contexts (for purpose of DTLS renegotiation).

 The resources handled by memarray are:
 * `DTLS_CONTEXT_MAX` (default 2) The maximum number of DTLS context at the same time.
 * `DTLS_PEER_MAX` (default 1) The maximum number DTLS peers (i.e. sessions).
 * `DTLS_HANDSHAKE_MAX` (default 1) The maximum number of concurrent DTLS handshakes.